Jeziernia

-Jeziernia is a village in the administrative district of Gmina Tomaszów Lubelski, within Tomaszów Lubelski County, Lublin Voivodeship, in eastern Poland.
+Jeziernia is a village in the administrative district of Gmina Tomaszów Lubelski, within Tomaszów County, Lublin Voivodeship, in eastern Poland.

 The village has a park with the Grotto of our Lady, and a centrally located church – St Anthony of Padua.
 There are also a fire station and a primary school.
 Jeziernia has a few local privately owned shops.
 Jeziernia is situated in an agricultural region of Roztocze Wschodnie.